Hewmann-Ltd/Hewmann.StyleGuide/Documents/Index.md

 ## Our Logo History

-Out branding is important to us.
+Out branding is important to us for sure.

 ![Alt text](../Images/Hewmann-Ltd-Black-Med.png "Hewmann Ltd Black Logo")